Raising Awareness In The Media

 - Locate community organizations with an interest in health or women’s issues.
 Ask to be a guest speaker and share information about LAM and The LAM Foundation.
 Click here for Talking Points to help you prepare.

 - Submit a story to your company, church and/or school newsletters about LAM and the work of The LAM Foundation.

 - Add a link to The LAM Foundation’s website on your e-mail signature.

 - Talk about LAM and The LAM Foundation and ask your family and friends to do the same.

-- Participate in Worldwide LAM Awareness Day on June 1st!
+- Participate in Worldwide LAM Awareness Month (WWLAM) during the month of June!